SonicZentropy/PoE2Mods.pw/README.md

 Due to how the game operates with Steam, you can't get Steam Achievements with this framework directly.
 You can only receive them by running the game via Steam's executable, which my mod bypasses and runs directly.
 You can work around it if you really want those sweet Steam points, but it's relatively painful.
 First, you need to run the game WITH all mods active that you want to be active.
 Once the game has fully loaded (DO NOT CLOSE IT), open File Explorer and find POE2's directory.
 From there, go into PillarsOfEternity2_Data/Managed and you'll see "Assembly-CSharp.dll".
 You need to copy this file somewhere else temporarily.
 Now close your game entirely and let the Mod Launcher fully close as well.
 Once that's done, go back to PillarsOfEternity2_Data/Managed and RENAME "Assembly-CSharp.dll" to "Assembly-CSharp.dll.ORIGINAL".
 Now paste the file you copied into this directory, so it's the new "Assembly-CSharp.dll".
 Run your game through Steam and it will have all Mods applied plus allow Steam achievements.

 Note that at this point, you're bypassing the launcher.
 The launcher automatically does this process at runtime.
-You will need to redo the whole process every time you want to change which Mods you're using OR every time Steam updates.
+You will need to redo the whole process every time you want to change which Mods you're using OR every time Steam updates. *PLEASE NOTE* every time Steam updates POE2 you're going to have to redo this process, but ONLY after downloading a new Release from here.
+If there's been a Steam update of the game and you don't see a new release here, please open an Issue or otherwise send me a message, because you will need new DLLs to handle the update.
+Undefined behaviors and most likely horrible, terrible things will happen to you otherwise.
+I'm not responsible for this mod framework lighting your house on fire and killing your pets.
+You have been warned!

+To reverse this process and remove mods (for the excellent FrostFG, thanks buddy!), you need to go back to your PillarsOfEternity2_Data/Managed folder and delete the "Assembly-CSharp.dll" from above.
+Now rename the "Assembly-CSharp.dll.ORIGINAL" that you changed earlier back to "Assembly-CSharp.dll" and you're done.
+Your game is now completely mod free!

 # MODIFYING CLASS OR SUBCLASS